Aditya-1020/Hamming-7-4-/readme.md

 # Hamming(7,4) Project

-Takes 4-bit data and adds 3 parity bits forming 7-bit codeword.
-Can correct single bit error and dectect two-bit errors.

-Get -> Encode -> Check -> Decode
+This project implements Hamming(7,4) encoding and decoding to detect and correct single-bit errors in a 4-bit binary input.
+The program:
+- Encodes 4-bit data into a 7-bit Hamming code using parity bits.
+- Introduces a random bit flip to simulate noise.
+- Uses syndrome decoding to detect and correct errors.
+- Decodes the 7-bit Hamming code back to the original 4-bit data.

-# How to run
+How to Run

-Takes 4 bit binary for input
+Compilation

-compile  -> gcc main.c -o main
+gcc main.c -o main

+Execution

-Run -> ./main 1011
+./main 1011

-Note you will recieve -> Error: Input must contain only '0' or '1'.
+Note: The program expects a valid 4-bit binary number as input.
+If an invalid input is provided, an error message will be displayed.

+---
+# My notes

 Wat du..
 - Encode 4-bit data into 7-bit Hamming code using parity rules